Promist-Moon/tp/docs/DeveloperGuide.md

 When editing a student to add tags, they currently need to retype every single tag to preserve the tags that were set previously, as a new tag list will be created.
 Hence, in the future, we can create an add.tag function that adds a tag to a person in case they have additional information they want to store.

+### 4. Viewing lessons in order
+When viewing a student's lesson via the view command, the lessons are sorted by time.
+This is not optimal, as we can see Thursday 6am lessons ranked before Monday 8am lesson even if it is Monday.
+Hence, we can sort the student's lesson list first by day, then by time, instead of by time only.